 Alright I'm in a fiction technique course this semester and a lately we've been talking about characterization and how the narrator translates the story to the reader.
 In this story, the main narrator who is never named, tells this story through indirect quotations which was unusual for most books I read, and surprisingly fit well with the rhythm of the story and also wasn't difficult to read.
 The chapters aren't very long, the book being hardly past 200 pages, so if you're really into the story it could be read within a day.

 Now aside from the technical parts of the book, this book for me is hard to place genre-wise.
 In the back of my book, it places the book as a satire which I've only ever read one before-- Candide by Voltaire (I love this book)-- and I still don't see why.
 I guess I'm not very perceptive to world problems since I avoid anything news related and that's why I don't see the satirical themes.
-It does raise awareness to drugs, chemicals, guns, death, depression, etc. Man in 200 pages this book covers a lot
+It does raise awareness to drugs, chemicals, guns, death, depression, etc. Man in 200 pages this book covers a lot.

 The main characters are the unnamed narrator (which I didn't even really notice didn't have a name), Tyler Durden, and Marla Singer.
 My favorite chapter has to be chapter 6-- which is where Fight Club is first introduced and I enjoyed the entire chapter-- being one of the longer ones too-- and I found it was an important stepping stone to the narrator's and Tyler Durden's relationship.
 Yes I'll admit this book had it's slow moments, well, the middle part of the book had to have been the worst to read but it all tied together by the last chapters.
 I have to say that this book became irresistible to put down in the last 60 pages (out of 200 pages I think that's a good way to begin the last push to the finish line).